 - Proximity to the school / journey time

-A student’s place within the sixth form remains conditional until their actual GCSE results are confirmed as meeting the minimum entrance criteria.
+A student’s place within the sixth form remains conditional until their actual GCSE results are confirmed as meeting the minimum entrance criteria and specific course criteria.

-Students who have been awarded a conditional place but have not met the criteria in a particular subject may select a different subject in August, but only where there is capacity.
+Students who have been awarded a conditional place but have not met the criteria in a particular subject may be able to select a different subject in August, but only where there is still capacity.

 The Twyford CofE Academies Trust is very proud of its students' achievements in external examinations across all key stages.

 For details of our latest A level results please follow the links below to the school websites where you will find the full report and performance data: